SPECIAL REPORT-He returned to Iran to help save its environment. He had to flee. | Headlines

 CHALLENGES IN THE DEVELOPING WORLD Huq said a bigger problem for climate scientists in the developing world is the lack of funding for research.

 After all, Madani argues, most of those countries can do little to meaningfully reduce emissions anyway.
-Except for richer developing countries, including India, Saudi Arabia, and even Iran, most developing nations are tiny emitters of greenhouse gases, so even if they eliminated all fossil fuels, it would do little to help deal with the consequences of climate change.
-In Iran, Madani says that combating the effects of climate change and other environmental problems are complicated by Iran's volatile relationship with the United States and some of its neighbors, such as archrival Saudi Arabia.
+With the exception of richer developing countries, including India, Saudi Arabia and even Iran, most developing nations are tiny emitters of greenhouse gases, so even if they eliminated all fossil fuels, it would do little to help deal with the consequences of climate change.
+In Iran, Madani says that combating the effects of climate change and other environmental problems is complicated by Iran's volatile relationship with the United States and some of its neighbors, such as archrival Saudi Arabia.

 Likewise, exporting cars to Iran is also illegal.
 So, Iran developed its own car industry.
 The result is inefficient cars.
 The sanctions also allow the Iranian government to blame the West reflexively for Iran's problems, said Maloney, the Iran scholar, when internal factors such as corruption or mismanagement are at play.